 So, the people went to their spiritual leader, Bunjil, for help.
 Bunjil told the people that they would have to change their ways to save the Earth.
 The people agreed, and the sea receded.

-Resources and Organizations that Protect Eagles
+Organizations that Protect Eagles

 In the U.S. in the ‘60s and ‘70s, bald eagle populations plummeted due to the use of the dangerous pesticide DDT.
 When the substance was banned and bald eagles were placed on the newly implemented Endangered Species List, they began to make a comeback.
 Eventually, their numbers increased to the point where they were taking off the Endangered Species List in 2007.